Choosing root ports

 - Hello timer: This is the time interval between configuration BPDUs sent by the root bridge.
 The hello timer value configured at the root bridge determines the time for all switches other than the root bridge, these switches simply retransmit configuration BPDUs as they are received from the root bridge.
 However, all switches have a locally configured hello timer that is used to synchronize TCN BPDUs as they are retransmitted.
 The IEEE 802.1D standard specifies this value as 2 seconds by default.

 - Forward Delay Timer: Time interval that a switch port spends in the Listening and Learning states.
 The default value is 15 seconds

-The STP timers can be modified from the CLI, however, the modification must be thoroughly analyzed.
-In case of needing to modify the timers, the changes should be made only on the root bridge, these changes will be announced on the BPDUs to the other switches.
+The STP timers can be modified from the CLI.
+However, the modification must be thoroughly analyzed.
+If the timers need to be adjusted, the changes should be made only on the root bridge; these changes will be announced on the BPDUs to the other switches.

-Once the STP topology is defined and a change is generated in it, STP announces these changes through a BPDU TCN (Topology Change Notification).
+Once the STP topology is defined and a change is generated, STP announces these changes through a BPDU TCN (Topology Change Notification).

-An STP topology change occurs when a switch moves a port to the forwarding state or when a port in the forwarding or learning state is sent to the blocking state.
+An STP topology change occurs when a switch moves a port to the forwarding state or when a forwarding or learning state port is sent to the blocking state.

 The process of a topology change is as follows: